NYS ITS GIS Program Office

 Geographic Information Systems Clearinghouse

-Greetings from the State Geographic Information Officer!
-As GIO, my role is to coordinate GIS activities of state agencies in the executive branch of NY state government.
+Welcome to the GIS Coordination program, the role of the program is to coordinate GIS activities of state agencies in the executive branch of NY state government.
 This involves combining separate GIS capabilities scattered among the agencies into something more seamless, useful, and widely available, with the broad goal of making our agencies more efficient and effective in delivering their missions.
 That's a tall order on its own, but what makes it especially challenging is that what the state does with GIS affects others well beyond the executive branch state agencies.

 The GIS data produced and maintained to support state agencies is widely useful to citizens, non-profit organizations, schools, local governments, federal agencies, and the private sector.
 Furthermore, much of the data needed by the state is created and maintained by these other sectors.
 Increasingly, the state's GIS capabilities include functionality in map viewers, web and mobile applications, and services that can be incorporated into business applications.
 These GIS capabilities are increasingly embedded in the "touch points" between agencies and the constituents they serve.
 In short, what the state does with GIS matters to a large stakeholder community outside of state agencies.